ThoughtWorksInc/ml-cd-starter-kit/README.md

 kubectl get pods,services
 # mac users can `brew install watch` and run:
 # watch kubectl get pods,services (Hit Ctrl+C to exit)

+# create a new release for our production app (ml-app-template)mmand installed a staging)
+cd charts/ml-app-template
+helm install --name ml-cd-starter-kit-prod -f values.yaml .
+# note: if you use another release name, remember to update it in the deploy_prod stage in ml-app-template/ci.gocd.yaml
 ```

 That's it!
 You now have a kubernetes cluster running cross-cutting services (GoCD, MLFlow, EFK, Grafana) and an instance of [ml-app-template](https://github.com/ThoughtWorksInc/ml-app-template)